Annual Salary

 You'll usually need:

-Depending on your qualifications and experience, you could do a Physician Associate Level 7 Degree Apprenticeship.
-This will take around 3 years to complete.
+Depending on your qualifications and experience, you may be able to apply for a Physician Associate Level 7 Degree Apprenticeship.

 If you're a registered healthcare professional, like a nurse or midwife, you might be able to apply to become a physician associate.